 An organization by the name of “Society for the Advancement of Christian Education” existed in Britain during the nineteenth century.
 It is likely that this organization inspired some within the Christian Reformed Church (CRC) to propose, in 1892, the same name for a U.S. based society to promote Christian education.
-This was at a time when many parents were increasingly accepting the idea of common education because it alone was publicly funded, appeared to preserve “American” civic values in the face of a feared Catholic influence, and reflected the growing influence of the philosophically modern academy.
-The proposed “society” failed to gain support, and public education continued to become distanced from religious roots.
+This was at a time when many parents were increasingly accepting the idea of common education because it alone was publicly funded, appeared to preserve “American” Protestant civic values in the face of a feared Catholic influence, and reflected the growing influence of the philosophically modern academy.
+The proposed “society” failed to gain support, and public education continued to become distanced from its traditional religious roots.

 Religion and Culture